This feature allows you to view your educational path, if you enrolled in previous years

 The course will develop the reading of the most important authors and political theories, focusing on the analysis of the anthropological conception of them, in the light of the specific judgement on the human condition.

-A first language of your choice: Basic activities in the linguistic field
+A first language of your choice: Basic language training activities

 3rd year